spogburn/React-Twitter-Sentiment/README.md

 ## Longer term goals

+ - Implement a better language processing API.
+Watson was ruled out due to cost.
+Google's might be a better choice but required more initial setup.
  - Improve the data visualization.
 Currently there is a scatter plot that is not super awesome.
 Maybe a pie chart better displays this type of data?
 - Add more customization for the viewer to search by hashtag in lieu of username, and other customizable fields, such as number of tweets, etc.